magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Additionally, `options` accepts a `responseType` option used to parse the response body:

-- 'auto' (default): Parse as json or string according to the Content-Type header.
-If the Content-Type header is not present, returns an arrayBuffer.
+- "auto" (default): Parse as json or string according to the Content-Type header.
+If the Content-Type header is not present, returns an arrayBuffer
-- 'json': Parse the response as JSON
+- "json": Parse the response as JSON
-- 'string': Decode the response as a UTF-8 string
+- "string": Decode the response as a UTF-8 string
-- 'bytes': Return the raw bytes as an ArrayBuffer
+- "bytes": Return the raw bytes as an ArrayBuffer

 **Returns:** a Promise that resolves to a SerializedResponse, since the Response object itself cannot be serialized and passed into the Sandbox.